-A federal law called the Consolidated Omnibus Budget Reconciliation Act (COBRA) enables a participant and the participant's covered dependents to continue health insurance if coverage ceases due to a reduction of work hours or termination of employment (other than for gross misconduct).
-Federal law also enables a participant's dependents to continue health insurance if their coverage stops due to the participant's death; entitlement to Medicare; divorce; legal separation; or when the child no longer qualifies as an eligible dependent.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) enables a participant and the participant's covered dependents to continue health insurance if coverage ceases due to a reduction of work hours or termination of employment (other than for gross misconduct).

+Federal law also enables a participant's dependents to continue health insurance if their coverage ends due to the participant's death; entitlement to Medicare; divorce; legal separation; or when a covered child no longer qualifies as an eligible dependent.
 The participant must elect coverage according to the rules of the Leidos healthcare plans.
 Continuation is subject to federal law, regulations, and interpretations.